-Intended as a “metaphor for the American racism in Vietnam”, the Schrader version was about (in the author’s words) “a Texas trash racist who had become a war hero without ever having fired a gun”, and it ended not only with Rane killing dozens of Mexicans (guilty and innocent), but also with Rane’s death.
-These elements were changed by the filmmakers and screenwriter Heywood Gould, without participation by Schrader, and he disapproved of the final film.
-Quentin Tarantino has said that “Rolling Thunder” is his alltime favorite movie, to the extent that he named a distribution company after it.
-Included at the end of it is my transcription of a 1970 Penthouse interview with Jodorowsky.
-His footnoted interpretations of the film are sprinkled throughout the narrative, and are in brackets and red print.
-Enjoy!
+Intended as a “metaphor for the American racism in Vietnam”, the Schrader version was (in the author’s words) about “a Texas trash racist who had become a war hero without ever having fired a gun”, and it ended not only with Rane killing dozens of Mexicans (guilty and innocent), but also with his own death.

+This is a PDF version of a web adaption of Alejandro Jodorowsky’s “El Topo – A Book of the Film” that I created for my original “Subterranean Cinema” website, with the complete text of the book + scans of every image contained in it.
+Included at the end is my transcription of a 1970 Penthouse interview with Jodorowsky.
+His footnoted interpretations of the film are sprinkled throughout the narrative, in brackets and red print.

 Fortunately, the original screenplay still exists, and here it is.

 This is a brilliant “fan edit” created by Stephen Dorian Kutos, which removes all of the terrible narration from the soundtrack, bringing the film much closer to Forsyth’s original vision, and it improves the film’s overall quality immeasurably.